-- · Earned an Associate Degree in Nursing (A.D.N. or AAS) from an accredited institution - · A current unencumbered Texas RN license (or verification release)\ - Earned a 2.000 cumulative GPA, and 2.500 average on specific nursing courses such as Anatomy and Physiology I, II and Microbiology with a grade of C or equivalent and a minimum cumulative GPA of 2.500. - Completed all lower level nursing courses with a grade of C or equivalent and a minimum cumulative GPA or 2.500.
+- Earned an Associate Degree in Nursing (A.D.N. or AAS) from an accredited institution or a Diploma in Nursing. - · Cumulative GPA of 2.000 on all college work attempted. - Completed all lower level nursing courses with a grad of C or better and a minimum cumulative GPA of 2.500.

-\A copy of your valid license to practice as an RN in Texas must be uploaded online through your To-Do-List in the Student Center of your E-services account.
+- · A current unencumbered Texas RN license (or verification release). - A copy of your valid license to practice as an RN in Texas must be uploaded online through your To-Do-List in the Student Center of your E-services account.
 Applicants may also choose to authorize the Nursing Department to verify their RN license.